 TOP 10 Countries by Youth Share (Age 15–24, 2025)

 The share of youth aged 15–24 in the total population is a simple but powerful indicator.
-Where this cohort is large and increasingly educated, countries can enter a “demographic dividend” phase.
+Where this cohort is large and increasingly educated, countries can enter a demographic dividend phase.
 Where institutions and labour markets are weak, the same youth bulge can amplify unemployment, migration and political instability.

 Table 1.
-Countries with the highest share of youth (15–24), 2025
+Countries and territories with the highest youth share (15–24), 2025

 | Rank | Country / territory | Youth share 15–24, 2025 (% of population) |